Accessibility settings

 800 workers—revolutionized the industry with its mills and fermentation vats

-, successfully exporting its production to various countries in Latin America
+, successfully exporting its products to various countries in Latin America

 .